dhmit/gender_novels/gender_novels/deployment/static/markdowns/instance_distance_analysis.md

 ## Thoughts:
 Overall, both male and female authors have greater median female instance distances than male instance distances.
 However, there is a significant difference between median female instance distance in novels written by female authors, and those written by male authors.
-Tthere is evidently no significant trend with relation to date or location of publication.
+There is evidently no significant trend with relation to date or location of publication.

 Looking at the list of top-10 novels in each measured category, it is important to note that the highest male instance distances